basham/swit-workshop-a11y/slides.md

 - Hardware, software

 Note:
 Technology that is purposefully designed to be highly accessible and usable is known as assistive technology.
+Depending on your needs, you may use various combinations of assistive tech.
 A crutch is a mobility aid.
 A sticky note is a cognitive aid.
 Closed captioning allows the deaf to experience movies and even those with hearing to confirm a phrase spoken softly.
 Ramps and wide doorways make it easy for those in wheelchairs and those with strollers to move it buildings.